Geometry Tool

 # About This Calculator

-Slope is a fundamental concept in algebra and geometry that measures the steepness and direction of a line.
+Slope (m) measures the steepness and direction of a line.
 Often described as "rise over run," it tells you how much the y-value changes for each unit change in x.
 A slope of 2 means the line rises 2 units for every 1 unit it runs horizontally.

 How To Use